 The time is January 15th, 1989, the setting- The Summit in Houston, Texas.
-At this point in the evening, there are roughly 19,000 fans in attendance with an additional 165,000 watching the event live on pay-per-view at home.
+There are roughly 19,000 fans in attendance at this point in the evening, with an additional 165,000 watching the event live on pay-per-view at home.
 By this point, fans had seen Hacksaw Jim Duggan team with the Hart Foundation to beat the Rougeau Brothers and Dino Bravo in a six-man tag match that went three falls.
 WWE Woman’s Champion Rockin’ Robin defeated Judy Martin, “King” Haku defeated Harley Race, and the first two-thirds of the Royal Rumble match has by now taken place.

-After the event, Bad News Brown goes on TV and says he is going for the WWF Title but in reality the WWF Champion, Randy Savage, kinda blows him off to focus on Hulk Hogan.
-Bad News says that he is done being overlooked and things are going to happen when he says so.
+After the event, Bad News Brown goes on TV and says he is going for the WWF Title, but in reality, the WWF Champion, Randy Savage, kind of blows him off to focus on Hulk Hogan.
+Bad News says that he is done being overlooked, and things are going to happen when he says so.

 This leads to the big rematch with Bad News Brown against The Ultimate Warrior for the Intercontinental title at SummerSlam 1989 at the Meadowlands in New Jersey.

 The match is again a wild brawl, but this time, the Warrior defeats Bad News.
 But before so, Bad News nails Warrior with a metal chair again as the referee is knocked down, but Warrior no-sells the chair shot across the back and clubs the surprised Brown right in the face a few times before giving him a press slam to the mat, and a splash as the referee regains consciousness and counts the pinfall.
 The Ultimate Warrior is the Intercontinental champion again as many Warrior fans celebrate in the audience and at home.